 To form a calque the receiving language borrows the format that the donor language uses to construct a typically two-part compound, but not the word itself.
 It translates each element of the compound using a native word: for example Latin omni- + potens, Old English æl- + mihtig (whence our almighty), Spanish todo- + poderoso.
-[Incidentally, that bunch of examples isn't supposed to suggest a series of any kind; its just a bunch of examples.] ...
+[Incidentally, that bunch of examples isn't supposed to suggest a series of any kind, historical or otherwise; its just a bunch of examples.] ...

 But what of art?
 There's nothing particularly real or true about the meaning I was referring to.
 Etymonline says this: